Ulcerative Colitis - children - discharge

 UC - children; Inflammatory bowel disease in children - UC; Ulcerative proctitis - children; Colitis in children - UC

-Your child was in the hospital because he has ulcerative colitis (UC).
+Your child was in the hospital because they have ulcerative colitis (UC).
 This is swelling of the inner lining of the colon and rectum (large intestine).
 It damages the lining, causing it to bleed or ooze mucus or pus.

 Your child probably received fluids through an intravenous (IV) tube in his vein.
 They may have received: